LCoNZ has developed a partnership with ExLibris and Datacom Systems Ltd to provide an integrated library management system, hosted externally.

 Txt messaging of notices from the Voyager Library Management System has been implemented.
 Datacom provide the support to send txt messages to patrons from Voyager.
 Users have to opt in to the service which has shown steady growth.

-Serials Solution Summon was implemented at VUW, AUT, Waikato and Otago Universities in 2011.
+Serials Solution Summon has been implemented at VUW, AUT and Waikato Universities.
 Summon provides users with a single search and discovery tool to access the information resources provided by these LCoNZ member institutions.
 See http://www.serialssolutions.com/summon for further information on Summon.

 VDX by OCLC is an electronic interlibrary loan and document request management system.
 It allows endusers to place and manage borrowing and lending requests between libraries without intervention by library staff.
-LCoNZ VDX has been put into operation at AUT, Waikato, Otago and Canterbury universities.
+LCoNZ VDX has been put into operation at AUT, Waikato, Otago, VUW and Canterbury universities.

 See http://www.oclc.org/uk/en/vdx/overview/default.htm for further information on VDX.